 The second phase, installed during the first week of May 2016, included a 900 square foot interlocking brick patio with shade trees and picnic benches.
 This second phase has been supported by funding from the Squamish-Lillooet Regional District, the Village of Pemberton, the Rotary Club of Pemberton, Rotary District 5040 and the Whistler Real Estate Association.
 Click here to see photos from part 1 of Phase 2 (viewing patio), completed in 2016.

 The second component of Phase 2 was completed in the last week of June 2017 (just in time for Canada Day!) and includes a water feature with a decorative concrete stream, adventure park style balancing elements, large sand box, and some natural rock seating.
 The protective surfacing will be engineered wood fiber with a fall rating of 12 ft.
 The intention is to provide an open-ended play zone within easy viewing of the new patio.
-Click here to see photos from part 2 of Phase 2.

 The SLRD gratefully acknowledges the financial support of the Government of Canada to complete Phase 2 of the Children's Nature Play Park.